-- It is not in dispute that the amendments made in 1995 to the 1980 Protocol added an Annex II thereto, concerning the principles relating to CRSs, including those applying to CRSs offered for use or used in Finnish territory.
-By acting in that way, the Republic of Finland infringed the exclusive external competence of the Community arising from Regulation No 2299/89. - That finding cannot be called into question by the fact that, in the memorandum of consultations drawn up in the context of the negotiations which preceded the 1995 amendments, it is stated that, as regards the Republic of Finland, Annex II to the 1980 Protocol may apply only if it is compatible with the code of conduct established in that regard by the European Union.
-The failure of the Republic of Finland to fulfil its obligations results from the very fact that it entered into the international commitments on CRSs referred to in the previous paragraph. - Thirdly, and finally, as has been pointed out in paragraph 14 above, Regulation No 95/93 on common rules for the allocation of slots at Community airports applies, subject to reciprocity, to air carriers of non-member countries, with the result that, since the entry into force of that regulation, the Community has had exclusive competence to conclude agreements in that area with non-member countries. - However, as the Advocate General rightly pointed out in paragraph 107 of his Opinion, the Commission has not succeeded in establishing that, as it maintains, the clause relating to fair competition in Article 5 of the 1980 Protocol, as amended in 1995, also falls to be applied to the allocation of slots. - As the Commission stated in its application, that Article 5 contains a general provision guaranteeing the same competition opportunities for the air carriers of both contracting parties.
-The general terms in which such a clause is formulated do not, in the absence of relevant evidence clearly establishing the intention of both parties, permit the inference that the Republic of Finland entered into a commitment in relation to the allocation of slots.
-In support of its assertion, the Commission relied solely on a report of the American administrative authority according to which clauses of that type normally also cover the allocation of slots.
+118 By the effect of that regulation, the Community thus acquired exclusive competence to contract with non-member countries the obligations relating to CRSs offered for use or used in its territory.
+119 It is not in dispute that the amendments made in 1995 to the 1989 Agreement added thereto an Annex III concerning the principles relating to CRSs, including those applying to CRSs offered for use or used in the territory of the Republic of Austria.
+By acting in that way, the Republic of Austria infringed the exclusive external competence of the Community arising from Regulation No 2299/89.
+120 That finding cannot be called into question by the fact that the substance of those commitments is compatible with the code of conduct established in that regard by the European Union and therefore does not conflict with Regulation No 2299/89, as the Austrian Government maintains.
+The failure of the Republic of Austria to fulfil its obligations results from the very fact that it entered into the international commitments on CRSs referred to in the previous paragraph.
+121 Thirdly, and finally, as has been pointed out in paragraph 14 above, Regulation No 95/93 on common rules for the allocation of slots at Community airports applies, subject to reciprocity, to air carriers of non-member countries, with the result that, since the entry into force of that regulation, the Community has had exclusive competence to conclude agreements in that area with non-member countries.

-- The failure to fulfil obligations with which the Republic of Finland is charged in that respect therefore appears to be unfounded. - 111 Article 5 of the Treaty requires Member States to facilitate the achievement of the Community's tasks and to abstain from any measure which could jeopardise the attainment of the objectives of the Treaty. - In the area of external relations, the Court has held that the Community's tasks and the objectives of the Treaty would be compromised if Member States were able to enter into international commitments containing rules capable of affecting rules adopted by the Community or of altering their scope (see Opinion 2/91, paragraph 11, and also, to that effect, the AETR judgment, paragraphs 21 and 22). - 113 It follows from the foregoing considerations that, by entering into international commitments concerning air fares and rates charged by carriers designated by the United States of America on intra-Community routes and concerning CRSs offered for use or used in Finnish territory, the Republic of Finland has failed to fulfil its obligations under Article 5 of the Treaty and under Regulations Nos 2409/92 and 2299/89.
+122 However, the Commission has not identified the international commitments entered into by the Republic of Austria which it claims are capable of affecting Regulation No 95/93.
+123 The failure to fulfil obligations with which the Republic of Austria is charged in that respect therefore appears to be unfounded.
+124 Article 5 of the Treaty requires Member States to facilitate the achievement of the Community's tasks and to abstain from any measure which could jeopardise the attainment of the objectives of the Treaty.
+125 In the area of external relations, the Court has held that the Community's tasks and the objectives of the Treaty would be compromised if Member States were able to enter into international commitments containing rules capable of affecting rules adopted by the Community or of altering their scope (see Opinion 2/91, paragraph 11, and also, to that effect, the AETR judgment, paragraphs 21 and 22).
+126 It follows from the foregoing considerations that, by entering into international commitments concerning air fares and rates charged by carriers designated by the United States of America on intra-Community routes and concerning CRSs offered for use or used in Austrian territory, the Republic of Austria has failed to fulfil its obligations under Article 5 of the Treaty and under Regulations Nos 2409/92 and 2299/89.